Alireza-Nikzad/Alireza-Nikzad/README.md

 ## 🧠 Who Am I?

-- 🔥 Computer Engineer who codes like an artist
-- 🤖 ML enthusiast walking the path from beginner to deep learning wizard
-- 🧪 Always experimenting with AI, CV, and NLP
-- 🚀 Projects > Certificates
-- ❌ Not interested in shortcuts, only mastery
+<pre lang="text"> ```text 🔥 Computer Engineer who codes like an artist 🤖 ML enthusiast walking the path from beginner to deep learning wizard 🧪 Always experimenting with AI, CV, and NLP 🚀 Projects > Certificates ❌ Not interested in shortcuts, only mastery ``` </pre>

 ### 🔧 Technologies & Tools